dashingsoft/pyarmor/docs/topic/bccmode.rst

 Ignore module or function
 =========================

 When BCC scripts reports errors, a quick workaround is to ignore these problem modules or functions.
-Because BCC mode converts some functions to C code, these funtions are not compatiable with Python function object.
+Because BCC mode converts some functions to C code, these functions are not compatible with Python function object.
 They may not be called by outer Python scripts, and can't be fixed in Pyarmor side.
 In this case use configuration option ``bcc:excludes`` and ``bcc:disabled`` to ignore function or module, and make all the others work.

 To ignore one module ``pkgname.modname`` by this command::